RunDevelopment/DS3TexUp/Upscaling.md

 Fortunately, M1 doesn't have this problem and will always produce okay results.
 However, only okay.
 The average quality of the upscaled images is good but no where near a good M2 upscale.

 </details>

+### A note on denoising and block compression

+While block compression artifacts can throw off some models, many models were trained on JPEG compressed data.
+These models typically have no problem with BC and can be used without any prior denoising.

+I prefer not to use denoising or BC-removal models (or external tools).
+Noise added by compression artifacts and high-frequency details are indistinguishable for each other.
+Any denoising models (and tools) will produce images devoid of high-frequency details which results in very flat and boring upscaled textures.

+Models that can handle noise and compression artifacts tend to produce more detailed/interesting upscaled images.

 ### Binary alpha & Full alpha